 Fortunately you have a powerful friend on your side: compound interest.
 The longer your money is invested, the more interest it can earn, and the interest will itself earn interest, and so on.
 This means that even someone on modest earnings can save up an impressive amount, just by starting early enough and paying in every month.

 Ideally you should start a pension as soon as you start your first job – but late is still better than never.
-Find out why in this real-life example of pension advice in action:

 The State Pension

 The State Pension is a guaranteed income paid to you by the government, provided you’ve made sufficient National Insurance contributions.
 But be warned: the amount is small, and is only paid to you from the State Pension age, which rises regularly.
 So you will probably need your own pension savings to support you both before and after you reach State Pension age.